Yields 60-70 sandwich cookies.

 For the chocolate mint ganache filling.

 - 2 tsp butter

-The shortbread is wonderfully short and buttery, while the cocoa nibs and mint sugar add some texture and flavor to it.
-Cocoa nibs and mint sugar are optional, but they do add a lot to the whole eating experience.
-Mint sugar is really easy to make.
-The process is the same as with basil sugar I used for delicious berry tarts not so long ago.
-The mint chocolate ganache is silky, creamy and wonderfully chocolatey with a lovely cooling aftertaste on the tongue.
-All in all, a very successful cookie indeed.
+The shortbread is deliciously short and buttery, and the cocoa nibs and mint sugar add texture and flavor.
+Cocoa nibs and mint sugar are optional, but they greatly enhance the overall eating experience.
+Mint sugar is extremely simple to make.
+The method is the same as I used for delicious berry tarts with basil sugar not long ago.
+The mint chocolate ganache is silky, creamy, and deliciously chocolatey, with a refreshing aftertaste on the tongue.
+Overall, this was a very successful cookie.